Tim Ross: Television

 The first television series hosted by Merrick and Rosso was Planet Merrick and Rosso (later known as Super Planet Merrick and Rosso) on The Comedy Channel.
 They had a guest role on top rating Australian drama series All Saints in 2003.
 In 2003 their television show Merrick and Rosso Unplanned debuted on the Nine Network followed by The B Team on Network Ten in 2005.
 In 2008, they returned to the Comedy Channel with an original format entitled 'The Merrick & Rosso Show'.
 In 2009, Ross became a guest entertainment reporter for Nine's Today.

-In 2010, he hosted Uncharted, an unsigned band competition series on MTV Australia and became the host of television series Australia Versuson the Seven Network.
+In 2010, he hosted Uncharted, an unsigned band competition series on MTV Australia and became the host of television series Australia Versus on the Seven Network.
 In 2011, Ross joined Weekend Sunrise as a Weekend All Star replacing Paul Murray.
 He also hosted the third season of No Leave, No Life.

-As of 2012, Ross has been a regular contributor to entertainment and lifestyle website Live4.
+In 2012, Ross was a regular contributor to entertainment and lifestyle website Live4.

-In 2016, Ross presented Streets of Your Town, a two part television documentary series about Australian modernist architecture, which was the most watched arts program on the ABC that year.
+In 2016, Ross presented Streets of Your Town, a two-part television documentary series about Australian modernist architecture, which was the most watched arts program on the ABC that year.

 In 2021, Ross presented Designing A Legacy, a one-hour television documentary on the ABC, where Ross met with families whose lives had been shaped by iconic architecture.